What is the Neuro-alignment Program?

 Focus on Brain Function

-Rather than merely addressing symptoms, the program aims to regulate a maladapted stress response by targeting brain function.
+Rather than merely chasing symptoms, the program aims to regulate a maladapted stress response by targeting brain functions.

 Applied Neuroplasticity